 How is it used?

-- excess ACTH production by an adenoma of the pituitary (Cushings disease)
+- excess ACTH production by an adenoma of the pituitary (Cushing disease)

 - abnormal cortisol production by an adenoma (tumour) of the adrenals (cushings syndrome)